WalkerGriggs/walkergriggs.com/content/pages/about.md

 ## Who {#who}

-I'm an infrastructure and software engineer living in San Francisco and focusing on public cloud technologies and distributed systems.
+I'm an infrastructure and software engineer living in San Francisco, focusing on public cloud technologies and distributed systems.

+I'm passionate about bleeding edge technology that powers and transforms our day to day, my educational background is in Computer Science and English, and I'm curious about every aspect of full-stack development.

+Outside of the office, I enjoy tinerking with Linux, riding my bike, and playing far too much chess.

+## Where {#where}

+-   Senior Infrastructure Engineer @ [Heroku](https://heroku.com) _- Jul 2019 - Present_
+-   Co-Founder and Advisor @ [Outdoorly](https://outdoorly.com) _- Jan 2017 - Jan 2020_
+-   Infrastructure Engeering Intern @ [Salesforce](https://salesforce.com) _- May 2017 - Aug 2018_
+-   Personal Investing and Digital Platforms Intern @ [Fidelity](https://fidelity.com) _- May 2016 - Aug 2016_

 ## What {#what}

-I'm passionate about bleeding edge technology that powers and transforms our day to day, my educational background in Computer Science and English, and I'm urious about every aspect of full-stack development.

-Outside of the office, my interests lie heavily in \*nix advancement, container orchestration, and distributed cloud computing, and cycling!

-Here are some of the technologies I'm familiar with:

--   Kubernetes and Docker
--   Golang, Ruby, and Python
--   RHEL, CentOS, and Ubuntu
--   Postgres
--   Terraform
--   Amazon Web Services

-## Where {#where}

-### Senior Infrastructure Engineer @ [Heroku](https://heroku.com) {#senior-infrastructure-engineer-heroku}

-### Co-Founder and Advisor @ [Outdoorly](https://outdoorly.com) {#co-founder-and-advisor-outdoorly}

--   Created an e-commerce marketplace with an intuitive, multi-tenant shopping experience.
--   Attended global trade shows to garner the interest of trending winter sports brands.
--   Brought the pro-form model to the European market, disrupting the current, outdated distribution model.

-### Infrastructure Engeering Intern @ [Salesforce](https://salesforce.com) {#infrastructure-engeering-intern-salesforce}

--   Engineered automated cloud architecture with AWS, Terraform, and CoreOS.
--   Developed Terraform testing framework with dynamic resource modeling for granular unit tests.
--   Worked on custom Cloudflare analytics pipeline using Docker, Kubernetes, and Grafana.
--   Recipient of the 2018 Mark Benioff Award for most innovating intern.

-### Personal Investing and Digital Platforms Intern @ [Fidelity](https://fidelity.com) {#personal-investing-and-digital-platforms-intern-fidelity}

--   Designed and developed new, internals solutions for enhanced productivity and user experience.

-## What is this site? {#what-is-this-site}

 Aside from being a personal website, this site hosts my thoughts -- young, old, ill-informed, and carefully considered.

-Every word on this site is generated from an Emacs Org file, renered by Hugo, and hosted on Heroku.
+Every word on this site is generated from an Emacs Org file, renered by Hugo, and hosted on Github.

+Of course, the opinions here are my own, not of my employer.